 Physical attributes of the crossbreed

 Weight: 20-50 pounds (variable depending on dominant genes)

-Life expectancy: 12-15 years
+Life expectancy: 12 to 15 years

-Temperament of the corgi cross husky
+Temperament of the Corgi cross Husky

+The Corgi cross Husky is known to be easy-going, sociable and gentle by nature.
 However, with the Husky being a working dog and the Corgi breed often used on farms, it’s no surprise that the Horgi is an alert and intelligent yet slightly protective pooch.
 For this reason, not all Corgi cross Huskies are a good fit for families with young children - but with training and early socialisation, it could work.

 The Corgi x Husky mix is a fantastic companion dog who will love being right by your side.
 You’ll need to be able to spend lots of time with a Horgi puppy, as they don’t cope well spending too much time alone.
 But if you’ve got the time to dedicate to this breed, you’ll be rewarded with a loyal, affable and undeniably cute pet.

 Exercise requirements of the Corgi - Husky mix

 A Siborgi puppy or dog will need an owner who enjoys getting outside and will take it for lots of long walks.
 They’re little bundles of energy - and if there’s nowhere for that energy to go, you’ll end up with a bored and frustrated pooch.

 A 1-2 hour daily walk or two shorter walks, as well as regular playtime in the garden, is a good amount of exercise for the Corgi cross Husky.
 If you love outdoor activities, play a sport which a dog could get involved in, or have a huge yard for constant ‘fetch’ games, the Horgi might be for you.